INDICATION-SPECIFIC GENE PANEL TESTING

 *Reference Source: ARTICLE: Genetic Causes of Craniosynostosis.
 Pediatrics 2010.

 For questions regarding the usefulness of complementary testing for your patient, please call our laboratory at 402-559-5070 and ask to speak with a laboratory genetic counselor.

-- Blood: One 3-5 ml EDTA (purple top) tube
+- Blood >3 mo of age: 3-5 ml in an EDTA tube (purple top)

-Pricing: Contact the laboratory billing staff for current costs
+PRICING: Contact the laboratory billing staff for current costs.